Honeywell HCM-350 Review

 Ease of Cleaning

-The Honeywell HCM-350 felt fairly intuitive and simple, and earned an above average score of 7 out of 10 in our user friendliness testing.
+The Honeywell HCM-350 felt fairly intuitive and simple to use and earned an above-average score in our user friendliness testing.
 Its interface is a single knob that adjusts the speed of the fan that blows air over the wick.
-The water tank is quite large so you probably won't be able to fill it directly from the sink, but the large 3.5" opening makes refilling mess free.
+The water tank is quite large so you probably won't be able to fill it directly from the sink, but the large 3.5-inch opening makes refilling mess-free.
 The tank also has a nice handle and easily removes from the machine.

 This is the bane of the Honeywell HCM-350.
-It's fairly low list price saved it from getting a terrible score, but those $8 replacement filters every 6 months add up.
+Its fairly low list price saved it from getting a terrible score, but those replacement filters every six months will add up.
 It also uses a fan instead of a sonic agitator, which uses more electricity than many models (0.02kWh per hour, to be exact).
 This led to an estimated lifetime cost of $203.
-This is higher than the estimated lifetime cost of the top performing Levoit LV600HH ($159) and the similarly performing TatTronics (just $89).
+This is higher than the estimated lifetime cost of most other models, including the top-performing Levoit LV600HH ($159).

-The Honeywell HCM-350 lists for just $75, making it quite a good value in the short term.
-However, its replacement filter costs do add up over time, making it less economical in the long run than some much higher performing models, namely the Levoit LV600HH.
+The Honeywell HCM-350 has a reasonable list price, making it quite a good value in the short term.
+However, its replacement filter costs do add up over time, making it less economical in the long run than some much higher-performing models.

 — Max Mutter and Steven Tata